emperorjm/paylata-api/docs/02 authentication.md

 The "**PayLata**" API uses a "**Secret Key**" along with a "**Client Id**" in order to authenticate a merchant to then generate an "**access token**" which is used to access all other accessible routes within the PayLata platform.

+The API secret key should not be made public and should be kept secure and therefore should not be placed in open repositories or client side code.
+All requests should be made over "**HTTPS**" to securely transit the secret key to the PayLata platform.

 In order to generate an **access token** a **POST** request should be submitted to the "**/auth/token**" route with a **JSON** request body containing the "**client id**" and "**secret key**":

 ```json